-The Global Centre for Work-Applied Learning aims to bring together practitioners, scholars and organizations committed to Work-Applied Learning (WAL) and related areas in Australia and around the world.
+The Global Centre for Work-Applied Learning aims to bring together practitioners, scholars and organisations committed to Work-Applied Learning (WAL) and related areas in Australia and around the world.
 These collaborations result in industry based projects, research and recognition of prior learning qualification pathways, all of which will contribute to knowledge and the practice of WAL globally.

 Senior Managers and their teams benefited from this conference as it showed them how to empower their managers and leaders to learn, apply and introduce change in their workplace, with the option of undertaking studies leading to undergraduate and postgraduate qualifications.
 Academics involved in Change Management and Work-Based Learning or Work-Integrated Learning also found this conference useful.
 The maximum number of participants was restricted to approximately 150 participants.

-As the conference involved presentations and reflections, its design provided an opportunity for participants to reflect on their own practices and organizational projects in the context of the concepts and real life examples presented.
+As the conference involved presentations and reflections, its design provided an opportunity for participants to reflect on their own practices and organisational projects in the context of the concepts and real life examples presented.

 To find out more.